Zhenglei-BCS/ToxicR/README.md

 For Linux, the package must be compiled.
 For more information, please visit the instructions on the [Wiki](https://github.com/NIEHS/ToxicR/wiki).

+### Linux compilation

+For some dependency packages, you might need to install some libraries.

+sudo apt install libgsl-dev
+sudo apt install libgsl-dev

 ## Citing ToxicR

 All dose-response methodologies used in ToxicR were developed in the following manuscripts: